CSI-CATT-DMCE/GSAP-Website-Planets-/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.8.0/gsap.min.js"></script>
 ```
 Click the green "Get GSAP Now" button at <a href="https://greensock.com/?download=GSAP-JS">greensock.com</a> for more options and installation instructions, including CDN URLs for various plugins.
+##About the website
+Languages- Html, Css, Javascript and GSAP for animation.